AlvaroCarbajoAlcalde/TFG_2022/README.md

 ## Docker

-You can also deploy the project with Docker
+You can also deploy the project with Docker<br>
 Run in back and front folders:
 ```
 docker-compose up